Skip to main content

 Scope and Contents

-The collection includes correspondence primarily between 1890-1908, of Flora (Adams) Darling, concerning thefounding of the Daughters of the American Revolution, the General Society of Daughters of the Revolution, the National Society, and the United States Daughters of 1812.
+The collection includes correspondence primarily between 1890-1908, of Flora (Adams) Darling, concerning the founding of the Daughters of the American Revolution, General Society of Daughters of the Revolution, National Society, and the United States Daughters of 1812.
 Correspondents include Edward William Bok, Jessie Benton Fremont, William Archer Rutherfoord Goodwin, George Frisbie, John Tyler Morgan, William Mahone, Alexander Hamilton Stephens, and Lyon Gardiner Tyler.

-Also included are family correspondence, letters from Spanish Ambassador E. Dupuy deLome, Mrs. Darling's writings, correspondence about her gifts to Bruton Parish Church, William & Mary, and newspaper clippings.
+Also contained in the collection is family correspondence, letters from Spanish Ambassador E. Dupuy deLome, Mrs. Darling's writings, and correspondence about her gifts to Bruton Parish Church, William & Mary, as well as newspaper clippings.

 Dates